 According to research conducted by HubSpot, “A majority of our respondents agree that most online ads today don’t look professional and are insulting to their intelligence.”
 Pretty intense, right?
 Respondents in this survey not only think that most ads today don’t look professional, but they also feel that obnoxious ads give people a poor opinion of the brands behind the ads themselves and the websites that allow them to be there in the first place.
 The moral of the story is that if you’re going to run a bunch of ad campaigns, you might want to be sure to put some real effort into actually making them look and feel high-quality.

 As marketers, the way we market our products and services through digital advertising has to change if we want to see success.
 Beyond that, the way we think about what our audience actually wants from us also needs to evolve with the times.
 When you combine the negative perception of ads held by most with a cluttered web, the downfall of digital advertising becomes all too clear.
-Now that you know the psychology behind why people don’t like ads, hopefully, you can set fourth down a new path that’s more beneficial for all — one that aims to provide value to viewers and treats audiences like the humans they are.
+Now that you know the psychology behind why people don’t like ads, hopefully you can set forth down a new path that’s more beneficial for all — one that aims to provide value to viewers and treats audiences like the humans they are.